christianwach/civicrm-admin-utilities/readme.txt

 == Changelog ==

+= 0.6.6 =

+* Restores theming of menu in CiviCRM 5.12.1+ back to WordPress admin colours

 = 0.6.5 =

 * Enable suppression of email notification when a CiviCRM Contact's primary email is changed